 Your business should have only one EIN.
-If you have more than one and are not sure which one to use, write to the IRS office where you file your returns "Without a payment" or call the IRS Business and Specialty Tax Line at 1-800-829-4933.
+If you have more than one and are not sure which one to use, write to the IRS office where you file your returns (using the Without a payment address on page 4) or call the IRS at 1-800-829-4933.

-If you do not have an EIN, apply for one from the IRS by mail, by telephone, by fax, or by visiting the IRS website at www.irs.gov/smallbiz.
-Request Form SS-4, Application for Employer Identification Number.
-If you do not have an EIN by the time a return is due, write "Applied For" and the date you applied in the space shown for the number.
+If you do not have an EIN, you may apply for one online.
+Go to the IRS website at www.irs.gov and click on the More Online Tools link, then the Online Employer Identification Number (EIN) link.
+You may also apply for an EIN by calling 1-800-829-4933, or you can fax or mail Form SS-4 to the IRS.
+If you have applied for an EIN but do not have your EIN by the time a return is due, write "Applied For" and the date you applied in the space shown for the number.

-Always be sure the EIN on the form you file exactly matches the EIN IRS assigned to your business.
+Always be sure the EIN on the form you file exactly matches the EIN the IRS assigned to your business.
 Do not use your social security number on forms that ask for an EIN.
 Filing a Form 941 with an incorrect EIN or using another business's EIN may result in penalties and delays in processing your return.

 If you change your name or address...
 Notify the IRS immediately if you change your business name or address.
-Write to the IRS office where you would file your return

-"Without a payment" to notify the IRS of any name change.
-(Get Pub.
-1635, Understanding Your EIN, to see if you need to also apply for a new EIN.)
+Write to the IRS office where you file your returns (using the Without a payment address on page 4) to notify the IRS of any name change.
+Get Pub.
+1635, Understanding Your EIN, to see if you need to apply for a new EIN.
 Complete and mail Form 8822, Change of Address, for any address change.